Just Pretend (Elvis Presley song): Release history

 The song was first released on Presley's album That's the Way It Is that appeared on November 11, 1970.

 Critical response

 Robert Matthew-Walker in his 1995 book Heartbreak Hotel: The Life and Music of Elvis Presley calls the song "massive, slow and uninspired":

 2016 version with the Royal Philharmonic Orchestra

 In 2016, the song appeared on the album The Wonder of You: Elvis Presley with the Royal Philharmonic Orchestra, which included new versions of Presley's songs, reworked and dubbed with the Royal Philharmonic Orchestra.
-There were two versions of the song: Presley's solo version and his duet with Helene Fischer.
+There were two versions of the song: Presley's solo version and a (‘virtual’) duet with Helene Fischer.